Formwork Information | Future Form

 – Reinforcement Steel (Rebar) work is the next critical step in constructing your building’s foundation.
 The rebar must be cut and bent per the footing’s bar bending schedule to avoid waste of steel material.
 The placement and fixing of rebar must be done correctly with adequate concrete cover blocks to avoid rebar displacement during the concrete pour.

-– If everything is in place, the formworkers move to the final step of constructing your building foundation: pouring concrete into the footing.
+– If everything is in place, the formwork contractors move to the final step of constructing your building foundation: pouring concrete into the footing.
 The concrete must meet the approved design grade.
 For quality control, the workability of the concrete should be checked by the formworkers regularly during the concreting process.
 They should also take a suitable number of concrete test cubes to check the crushing strength of the test cubes at 7 and 28 days, respectively.
 The concrete should be well compacted and properly cured.

 Final Takeaway